Swedenborg's visions and Kant's remarks

 Some analogies between Kant's thought and Swedenborg's visions

-In the end Kant was forced to admit, though in a different form, what he would have wished to avoid, and which he had already criticized in Swedenborg's work, namely that the bliss of eternal life is the reward for a morally adequate conduct in the course of human life.
+In the end Kant was forced to admit, even if in a different form, what he would have wished to avoid, and which he had already criticized in Swedenborg's work, namely that the bliss of eternal life is the reward for a morally adequate conduct in the course of human life.
 This is a feeling and an intuition certainly founded, which at the time of Kant had a cultural value much stronger than today, but that can not be the object of a rational type of knowledge.
-It is evident, as a sensitive datum, that the human condition is difficult to endure precisely because human psyche manifests itself through nuclei in conflict with each other and changing over time.
+It is evident, as a sensitive datum, that the human condition is difficult to endure precisely because the human psyche manifests itself through nuclei in conflict with each other and changing over time.
 If this is the limit to be overcome, it can only be overcome in a dimension that frees the conscious Ego from its subjection to the human psyche, and not reasoning on the fact that: «only in the struggle with human impulses... the soul acquires the moral fortitude».
-The struggle between virtue, passions and impulses is all intrinsic to the human psyche, and because of its conflictual nature it can not lead to bliss.
+The struggle between virtue, passions and impulses is all intrinsic to the human psyche, and so, given the conflicting nature of the psyche's energy, it can not lead to bliss.
 After all, Kant was not so far from some visionary conceptions of Swedenborg, even if exposed in less naive terms.

 For instance, according to Swedenborg, hell was not a place of punishment, but the inevitable state in which the spirits of certain people found themselves on the basis of the inclinations manifested in the course of human life, in relation to other spirits similar to them.
 Nothing, however, would prevent a spirit from undertaking an evolutionary path: only in the course of human life we see evolution in terms of time, but we do not have any sensitive data that allows us to extend the experience of time beyond of the terms of our earthly life.
-To Swedenborg space and time in the spiritual dimension do not exist, or at least they have a meaning and an impact quite different from what they have in this life.
+To Swedenborg space and time in the spiritual dimension do not exist, or at least they have a meaning and an impact quite different from what they have in this life, being replaced by the perception, by the spirits, of the variations in their own state.
 Swedenborg never spoke of reincarnation: to him every spirit is free to evolve, according to its inclination, in what is its afterlife.
 After bodily death, in fact, the spirits of the deceased are welcomed into the spirit world: after a first phase, in which they are assisted and informed about their new condition, the spirits begin to act autonomously according to their inclinations.
 In the spirit world there is full freedom to discover and follow one's own nature, because God, being unconditional love, neither condemns nor compels anyone, but leaves the spirits the freedom to act even in an evil way.
 The spirit can feel both the call of the lower states and that of the higher realms, and therefore will proceed in accordance with its own desire for evolution.

 According to Swedenborg: «...a spirit is not near or far from another, but stays with it in a purely spiritual relationship.
 Now our souls, as spirits, are already in this world in such union and communion: only we do not see ourselves, in this communion, because we still have an intuition based on the senses...
-When then the impediment to spiritual intuition will be removed , this is said to be the other world: which is not another reality, but the same reality, only perceived differently.
-When a man/woman is righteous in this world, when his/her will is right, when he/she applies him/herself to following the laws of morality, he/she is in communion – already in this world – with all the righteous and good spirits...
-And so already here the wicked is in communion with all the wicked, who hate each other: only he/she can not yet see him/herself in that state...
-Every good action of the virtuous man/woman is therefore a step towards a communion of the blessed, just as every bad action is a step towards the communion of the wicked.
-The virtuous man/woman therefore does not ascend into heaven, but he/she is already there: only she/he will see her/himself in this state only after death.
+When then the impediment to spiritual intuition will be removed, this is said to be the other world: which is not another reality, but the same reality, only perceived differently.
+When a man/woman is righteous in this world, when their will is right, when they apply themselves to following the laws of morality, they are in communion – already in this world – with all the righteous and good spirits...
+And so already here the wicked is in communion with all the wicked, who hate each other: only they can not yet see themselves in that state...
+Every good action of the virtuous is therefore a step towards a communion of the blessed, just as every bad action is a step towards the communion of the wicked.
+The virtuous therefore do not ascend to heaven, but they are already there: however they will see themselves in this state only after death.
 Thus the wicked do not see themselves in hell, although actually they are already there».
 Once established that there is no way of verifying the reliability of such statements, it may be agreed that these conceptions are not very far from those supported by the philosopher Kant.

 Kant & Swedenborg